 flows between the superconductors, where $I_c$ is the so-called critical current and $\varphi$ denotes the difference in phase of the superconductor order parameters.
 Upon applying a finite bias voltage $V$, the phase difference gains a linear time dependence $d\varphi/dt = 2eV/\hbar$, causing the appearance of an ac supercurrent with angular frequency $\omega_J = 2eV/\hbar$ (which is called the Josephson frequency).

 Notably, Eq.~(\ref{eq:Josephson-dc}) is only approximately correct and mainly valid when there is a low tunneling probability across the barrier/lead interface.
-In general, more complex dependencies on $\varphi$ are possible although they retain a $2\pi$ periodicity.\footnote{In the case of topological materials, a $4\pi$ periodicity has been observed \cite{Wiedenmann2016}.}
+In general, more complex dependencies on $\varphi$ are possible although they retain a $2\pi$ periodicity.\footnote{In topological materials, a $4\pi$ periodicity has been observed \cite{Wiedenmann2016}.}

-JJ exhibit many different functional regimes, depending on the junction length $L$ (the distance between the superconducting electrodes or the thickness of the normal region), the junction cross section area ${\cal A}$ or transverse width $W$, the superconductor coherence length $\xi$ and, for all-metallic junctions, the mean free path $l$ of electrons in the normal state \cite{Beenakker1992}.
-For instance, for short junctions with a narrow constriction ($L,W \ll \xi \ll l$), the critical current is quantized in units of $e|\Delta|/\hbar$, where $e$ is the electron charge and $|\Delta|$ is the magnitude of the superconductor order parameter, independently of the nature of the junction (metallic or insulating).
+JJs exhibit many different functional regimes, depending on the junction length $L$ (distance between the superconducting electrodes or the thickness of the normal region), the junction cross section area ${\cal A}$ or transverse width $W$, the superconductor coherence length $\xi$ and, for all-metallic junctions, the mean free path $l$ of electrons in the normal state \cite{Beenakker1992}.
+For short junctions with a narrow constriction ($L,W \ll \xi \ll l$), the critical current is quantized in units of $e|\Delta|/\hbar$, where $e$ is the electron charge and $|\Delta|$ is the magnitude of the superconductor order parameter, independently of the nature of the junction (metallic or insulating).

-Here, we will work under the assumption that the so-called "rigid boundary condition" holds \cite{Likharev1979}, namely, that the superconducting order parameter goes abruptly to zero in the normal region of the junction.
+Here, we will work under the assumption that the so-called "rigid boundary condition" holds \cite{Likharev1979}, namely, the superconducting order parameter goes abruptly to zero in the normal region of the junction.
 This approximation is justified when either $W\ll \xi$ or the resistivity in the junction region is much higher than the resistivity of the bulk superconductor.

 In equilibrium, the dc supercurrent can be obtained by taking the derivative of the free energy $F$ with respect to $\varphi$ \cite{Tinkham-book}: